Danger, Go Slow

-Danger, Go Slow is a 1918 American silent comedy film directed by Robert Z. Leonard, and starring Mae Murray, Jack Mulhall and Lon Chaney.
+Danger, Go Slow is a lost 1918 American silent comedy film directed by Robert Z. Leonard, and starring Mae Murray, Jack Mulhall and Lon Chaney.
 Robert Z. Leonard and Mae Murray co-wrote the screenplay together.
-The film is today considered lost.

 The film was in production from late March until late April 1918, but it was only released in December of that year.
 Chaney had a fairly small role in the film as an oil prospector.
 When he made this film, he was preparing to leave Universal over a salary dispute and he moved over to Paramount soon after to appear in their 1918 western film Riddle Gawne.

 Plot

 Muggsy Mulane, a female crook who masquerades as a boy, jumps a freight train to the country after Jimmy the Eel, the leader of Muggsy's criminal gang, is arrested.
 Muggsy gets off at Cottonville and a railroad cop chases her away from the station.
 In the village of Cottonville, she sees a sign that says "Danger - Go Slow" and Muggsy takes it as an omen and decides to settle down in the small country town.
 Muggsy befriends a woman named Aunt Sarah, whom she later discovers is Jimmy's mother when she sees a photo of him on Sarah's desk.
 At first, Sarah thinks Muggsy is a boy, but Muggsy reveals her true gender to the friendly old woman.

 When Muggsy learns that the greedy Judge Cotton, who holds the mortgage on Aunt Sarah's property, is planning to foreclose, she robs the judge's safe to get Sarah the money she needs, but Aunt Sarah makes her put it back.
 (The film's poster shows Muggsy, dressed as a boy, robbing the Judge's safe.)

 Later, the judge tries to molest Muggsy and she threatens to expose his lecherous behavior to all of the townspeople if he doesn't let Aunt Sarah off the hook.
 The judge relents out of embarrassment, releasing Aunt Sarah from her financial obligations.
 Soon after, Muggsy sells a portion of Aunt Sarah's farm property to an oil prospector named Bud (Lon Chaney) for $10,000.00, far more than it is worth.
 Aunt Sarah uses part of the money to legally pay off her mortgage, since she wants to pay her debts in a proper fashion.

 After a year has passed, Muggsy travels back to the big city and greets Jimmy the Eel as he is being released from prison.
 She convinces Jimmy to come back home to Cottonville and be reunited with his mother.
 Meanwhile, Bud convinces his oil company to pay Aunt Sarah an additional $40,000.00 for the remainder of her land, making Sarah a wealthy old woman.
 Muggsy and Jimmy get married and decide to settle down in Cottonville permanently.